Skip to main content

 What is Radio Frequency Ablation?

-CT Guided Radiofrequency Ablation is a procedure that uses radiation via a circular scanner to produce images to guide an electrode into the exact area where the ablation (cauterisation of tissue) is needed.
-The electrode is heated up for the procedure and placed in the area.
+CT Guided Radiofrequency Ablation is a procedure that uses a CT scanner to produce images to guide an electrode into the exact area where the ablation (cauterisation of tissue) is needed.
+The electrode is placed in the area and then heated up for several minutes.
 General anaesthetic is used as the procedure is painful, the anaesthetic will remove any possibility of movement during the scan.
 Local anaesthetic is given as well to numb the site during and for a short time after.

 What are the alternatives to Radio Frequency Ablation?